 - TAX INVOICE: Any person registered to pay tax under the GST Act supplying Goods and Services is supposed to issue a Tax Invoice for all the supplies affected.
-The Tax Invoice must be issued before or at the time of sale of the goods and services or during the delivery of said goods and services to the recipient.
+The Tax Invoice must be issue before or at the time of sale of the goods and services or during the delivery of said goods and services to the recipient.

 As per the new rules, the Tax invoice should contain the following details:

 - The Tax invoice should primarily contain the Name, Address and registration number of the supplier.